isabella232/www-chapter-iasi/index.md

 ## Welcome to the OWASP Iași Chapter Homepage
 Include some information here about your chapter

+Follow us on [Meetup](https://www.meetup.com/OWASP-Iasi-Meetup-Group/).
+Follow us on [Facebook](https://www.facebook.com/owasp.iasi/).

+Everyone is welcome to join our chapter meetings, members and non-members.
+OWASP Iași Chapter meetings / events are free and open, so please join us!

 ## Participation
 The Open Web Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
 All of our projects ,tools, documents, forums, and chapters are free and open to anyone interested in improving application security.